COVID-19 update in Wadena and area counties | Wadena Pioneer Journal

-In area counties, Becker County had six additional deaths, Hubbard County five, Otter Tail County eight and Todd County two from Nov.
-25-Dec.
-1. The people were in the 65-100 years old age ranges.
+In area counties, Becker County had eight additional deaths, Hubbard County four, Otter Tail County nine and Todd County one from Dec.
+2-8.
+The people were in the 50-89 years old age ranges.
 There were 22 newly reported deaths statewide on Dec.
-1 for a total of 3,615, according to MDH.
+8 for a total of 4,027, according to MDH.

-As of Nov.
-27, the MDH list of schools with five or more cases of COVID-19 over a two-week period in students or staff who were in the building while infectious includes the following area county schools: Detroit Lakes Middle; Detroit Lakes Senior High; Roosevelt Elementary in Detroit Lakes; Frazee Secondary; Century Middle School Within A School in Park Rapids; Park Rapids Senior High; Battle Lake Elementary; Heart of The Lake Elementary in Perham; Kennedy High School in Fergus Falls; New York Mills Secondary; Parkers Prairie Secondary; Perham Senior High; Underwood Secondary; Browerville Elementary; Browerville Secondary; Long Prairie-Grey Eagle Elementary; Staples-Motley Senior High; and Wadena-Deer Creek Senior High.
+As of Dec.
+3, the MDH list of schools with five or more cases of COVID-19 over a two-week period in students or staff who were in the building while infectious includes the following area county schools: Detroit Lakes Middle; Detroit Lakes Senior High; Roosevelt Elementary in Detroit Lakes; Rossman Elementary in Detroit Lakes; Frazee Secondary; Century Middle School Within A School in Park Rapids; Park Rapids Senior High; Nevis Elementary; Battle Lake Elementary; Heart of The Lake Elementary in Perham; Henning Secondary; Kennedy High School in Fergus Falls; New York Mills Secondary; Parkers Prairie Secondary; Perham Senior High; Prairie Wind Middle in Perham; Underwood Secondary; Browerville Elementary; Browerville Secondary; Long Prairie-Grey Eagle Elementary; Staples-Motley Senior High; Menahga High School; Wadena-Deer Creek Senior High.
 If you have a student at one of these schools, you would have received communication from the school if your student needed to quarantine based on being a close contact.

 Public Health encourages the community to “stay diligent” with mitigation efforts that protect you and the community: wear a mask, keep a social distance of six feet or more, wash your hands well and often and stay home and consider getting tested if you have COVID symptoms or are a close contact of someone who has tested positive for COVID-19.
 People also should not be gathering with people outside of their household, including for upcoming holidays, since it is "dangerous," as Wadena County Public Health director Cindy Pederson said.